-conflict resolution can ensure the privacy of services, i.e., without requiring the private information of services, e.g., objectives, service state, and actuator information, and it avoids the single point failure.
-Second, the decentralized design does not impractically require city managers to determine the importance or priority of an increasing number of services.
+In this paper, we propose a novel decentralized negotiation and conflict resolution framework called DeResolver.
+Unlike the centralized conflict resolutions [24, 32, 34], DeResolver allows the services to resolve conflicts by communicating and negotiating with each other to automatically achieve a Pareto-optimal agreement.
+The decentralized design has several advantages.
+First, compared with the centralized resolution, the decentralized conflict resolution can ensure the privacy of service providers because it does not require the service to transmit the private information of providers, e.g., objectives, service state, and actuator information, and it avoids the single point failure.
+Second, the decentralized design targets a new setting with competing services rather than the collaborative setting studied by the centralized resolutions.
 Finally, most conflicts have the spatiotemporal locality.
 The spatial-temporal locality of conflicts means a conflict may only influence a local area of the city, and it may repeat multiple times during the upcoming time period after the first occurrence.
 Therefore, multiple conflicts may exist simultaneously but they usually influence different local areas of a city, or exist in different time periods of a day.
 It is natural and efficient to use a decentralized way to resolve each conflict independently.

 The service negotiation problem provides a unique setting for an autonomous negotiation design.
 Services have access to local sensor data but do not know each other's objectives and utility functions.
-The services that compete against service i in a negotiation are called the opponents or opponent services of service i.
-To reach an agreement efficiently, it is essential for a service to learn about opponents' preferences under different situations.
-Therefore, a smart automated negotiation algorithm is designed to make accurate proposals based on the estimation of opponents' rankings of proposals.
-A semi-supervised learning algorithm is designed to predict acceptable proposals and their rankings for each opponent through historical negotiation records and corresponding states of the city.
+The services that compete against a service in a negotiation are called the opponents or opponent services of this service.
+We design an autonomous negotiation agent consisting of an opponent-strategy learning module and a negotiation module.
+To conduct efficient negotiation, a service should have some knowledge of its opponent services' possible future actions.
+Therefore, we utilize machine learning in the negotiation agent to estimate the future actions of opponent services.
+There exists the synergy between the two modules, i.e., the learning module is built upon the self-supervised Bradley-Terry model to provide opponents' possible ranking of different actions for the negotiation module, and the negotiation module provides opponents' real actions as training labels for the learning module to further enable more efficient learning.
+Since the learning module may estimate opponents' preferences of different actions with errors, we also design a robust negotiation module under uncertain ranking to improve the negotiation performance.
 This design is evaluated with a case study of services from the domain of transportation and environment with real-world data-driven simulations using the Simulation of Urban MObility.

 In summary, the contributions of this paper are as follows: